Exact confidence intervals and hypothesis tests for parameters of discrete distributions: Continuity and bimonotonicity

-\citet{hirji06} mentions that p-value functions of strictly two-sided tests need not be bimonotone, whereas \citet{vh1} showed by example that the Blaker test for a binomial proportion lacks bimonotonicity.
-Upon closer inspection of Figures \ref{fig1} and \ref{fig2} it can be seen that all the strictly two-sided tests considered here suffer from this problem.
+Hirji \cite{hirji06} mentions that $p$-value functions of strictly two-sided tests need not be bimonotone, whereas Vos and Hudson \cite{vh1} showed by example that the Blaker test for a binomial proportion lacks bimonotonicity.
+Upon closer inspection of Figures~\ref{fig1} and \ref{fig2}, it can be seen that all the strictly two-sided tests considered here suffer from this problem.